-This post is about the abduction of Proserpina, Persephone to the Greeks, the grief of her parent, Ceres (aka Hera), goddess of earth and agriculture, and the attempts by Jupiter (aka Zeus), the god of sky and thunder, most powerful among the gods of Olympus, to save her.
+This post is about the abduction of Proserpina (Persephone to the Greeks), the grief of her parent Ceres, goddess of earth and agriculture, and the attempts by Zeus, the god of sky and thunder and the most powerful among the gods of Olympus, to save her.

-To bring fertility and a wife to Jupiter’s barren brother, Hades (later Pluto), dark and violent god of the dead, Venus sent her son, Cupid/ Amor, to strike Hades/ Pluto with one of his arrows.
-Soon after, Prosperina, beautiful, childlike and young, caught the eye of the king of the dead, and he was enchanted.
+To bring fertility and a wife to Zeus’ barren brother, Hades (later Pluto), dark and violent god of the dead, Venus sent her son, Cupid, to strike Hades with one of his arrows.
+Soon after, Proserpina, beautiful, childlike and young, caught the eye of the king of the dead, and he was enchanted.
 Now increasingly driven by his desire, Hades swore to bring Proserpina to the underworld and make her his wife.
-Full of lust and menace, Hades burst onto the surface of the world steering four black horses, saw Proserpina collecting flowers among nymphs at the fountain of Arethus near the volcanic Mount Etna in Sicily, and abducted her.
+Full of lust and menace, Hades burst onto the surface of the world steering four black horses, saw Proserpina collecting flowers among nymphs at the fountain of Arethusa near the volcanic Mount Etna in Sicily, and abducted her.

 All ego and devoid of pity, he took possession of Proserpina, his prey – to rape, marry and live with her in Hades where he ruled.

-Proserpina/Persephone’s mother, Ceres (later Hera), goddess of cereal food crops and Earth, vainly went looking for her daughter in every corner of the world, but could find no remains but her daughter’s small belt floating on a saltwater lake made of the tears of Arethus’ nymphs.
+Proserpina/Persephone’s mother, Ceres, goddess of cereal food crops and Earth, vainly went looking for her daughter in every corner of the world, but could find no remains but her daughter’s small belt floating on a saltwater lake made of the tears of Arethusa’s nymphs.

-In despair, Ceres/Hera poured out her angst, rage, and sorrow.
+In despair, Ceres poured out her angst, rage, and sorrow.
 She raised her arms and swore maledictions on Sicily, demanding her daughter’s return.
 Overpowering nature, she willed that the heat and light of the sun be blocked and the growth of fruits and vegetables be stopped.
-She refused to return to Olympus without her daughter, and began walking the entire Earth’s surface, making cold, savage deserts with every step.
+She refused to return to Olympus without her daughter, and began walking the entire Earth’s surface searching for her, making cold, savage deserts with every step.

-Despairing of the cold, death and destructiion Hera’s grieving brought on the world, Jupiter/Zeus sent Mercury to demand that Proserpina be returned.
-But Pluto/Hades wouldn’t be easily persuaded, and resisted.
+Despairing of the cold, death and destruction Ceres’ grieving brought on the world, Zeus sent Mercury to demand that Proserpina be returned.
+But Hades wouldn’t be easily persuaded, and resisted.

 The myth of Proserpina is mainly described by the Roman Claudianus Mamertus.